 Your down payment is a large, one-time payment toward the purchase of a home.
-A down payment is typically required because it mitigates the loss, the bank might suffer in the event that a borrower defaults on their mortgage.
+Many lenders require a down payment because it mitigates the loss they might suffer in the event that a borrower defaults on their mortgage.

-Many potential home buyers believe that they need a 20% down payment to buy a home but this is not usually necessary.
-Also, a down payment of that size is not likely to be realistic for many first-time home buyers.
+Many home buyers believe that they need a 20% down payment to buy a home but this is not always true.
+A down payment of that size is not likely to be realistic foe many first-time home buyers.

-Fortunately, there are many options for buyers who cannot afford a 20% down payment.
-For example, you may be able to get a conventional loan for as little as 5% down (confirm with your lender).
-FHA loans have a minimum down payment of 3.5%.
+Fortunately, there are many options for buyers who can not afford a 20% down payment.
+For example, you can be able to get a conventional loan for as little as 3% down(confirm with your lender).
+FHA loans have a minimum payment of 3.5%.
 VA loans and USDA loans even allow eligible and qualified borrowers to put 0% down.

 There are advantages, however, to making a larger down payment.
-For one, it typically means you will have more home loan options.
+For one, it typically means you will have more mortgage options.
 It also usually means you will have a smaller monthly payment and a lower interest rate.
 Plus, if you put at least 20% down on a conventional loan, you will no longer need to pay for private mortgage insurance (PMI).